Matthew 6:34

 Matthew 6:34 is “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
+The King James Version phrasing is Sufficient unto the day is the evil thereof.
+It implies that we should not worry about the future, since each day contains an ample burden of evils and suffering.

 It is the thirty-fourth, and final, verse of the sixth chapter of the Gospel of Matthew in the New Testament and is part of the Sermon on the Mount.
 This verse concludes the discussion of worry about material provisions.